-In fact, many financial experts recommend treating your emergency fund like an insurance policy.
+In fact, many financial experts recommend treating your emergency fund as an insurance policy.

 Your emergency fund won’t cover $250,000 in damages from totaling someone’s Lamborghini.
 But it can take the place of some other types of insurance meant to protect against a sudden expense or loss of income.

-Pro tip: If you don’t currently have an emergency fund, start one today by opening a high yield savings account.
+Pro tip: If you don’t currently have an emergency fund, start one today by opening a high-yield savings account with an online bank.